 - Environmental legislation's effect on farming

 - Pros and cons of fish hatcheries

 - The 5 risks in the food chain

 Genetically Modified Foods

-Organic farming, which doesn't rely on chemical pesticides or fertilizers, has become so popular that even big box stores like Wal-Mart have brands of organic products.
-You could address the struggles facing organic farmers who are growing clean food in polluted soil, competing with non-organic farmers and dealing with continually changing and often nebulous organic farming definitions and standards.
-You could also address the benefits and downsides of organic farming.
+Organic farming, which doesn't rely on chemical pesticides or fertilizers, has gained in public favor so that even stores like Wal-Mart carry organic products.
+In a speech, address the struggles organic farmers face, such as growing food in polluted soil, competing with non-organic farmers and dealing with continually changing and often nebulous organic farming definitions and standards.
+Or choose to address the benefits and downsides of organic farming instead.

 A Jill-of-all-trades, Lillian Downey is a certified Responsible Sexuality Educator, certified clinical phlebotomist and a certified non-profit administrator.
 She's also written extensively on gardening and cooking.
 She also authors blogs on nail art blog and women's self esteem.